|This article has just been started and needs the article basics added.|

 The player is noted to have Intrinsic Night Vision in you.h, but this never seems to contribute to the game ultimately.

 There are shimmering dragons mentioned in the code.
-This would have left behind shimmering dragon scales, used to make '.
+This would have left behind shimmering dragon scales, used to make shimmering dragon scale mail.

 Vampire mages and vorpal jabberwocks are tougher variations of existing in-game monsters.

-Two deffered spells are mentioned in the code - "flame sphere" and "freeze sphere".
+Two deferred spells are mentioned in the code: "flame sphere" and "freeze sphere".